• About

 Smashwords

 GOLD TRAIN paperback is coming on April 25, 2012.
-More: http://ladaray.wordpress.com/blog-tours/
+More: https://ladaray.wordpress.com/blog-tours/

 For descriptions/excerpts/trailers from GOLD TRAIN and other Lada Ray’s books: LadaRay.com